beyondscreen/fivetwelve/README.md

 Since modern automated lights typically use quite a lot of channels for every device, todays larger theatre-setups mostly use multiple DMX-universes to be able to control them all.

 In even larger installations, other protocols like [ArtNET][wikipedia-ArtNET] come into play.
 But those protocols are just a way to transport huge amounts of DMX-Data over a network.
-The lights themselves are in most cases only controllable using DMX.
+But only very few devices support ArtNET directly, most of them are only controllable using DMX.

 [wikipedia-DMX]: https://en.wikipedia.org/wiki/DMX512
 [wikipedia-ArtNET]: https://en.wikipedia.org/wiki/Art-Net